 - 6. Check the tire pressure. - 7.
 Charge the battery. - 8.
 Check the condition of the cutting blades. - 9.
 Prepare the fuel system. - A. Add a petroleum-based fuel stabilizer/conditioner to the fuel in the tank.
-Do not use an alcohol-based stabilizer (ethanol or methanol). - B. Run the engine to distribute conditioned fuel through the fuel system for 5 minutes. - C. Shut off the engine, allow it to cool, and drain the fuel tank using a pump-type syphon or operate the engine until it shuts off. - D. Dispose of fuel properly per local regulations.
+Do not use an alcohol-based stabilizer (ethanol or methanol). - B. Run the engine to distribute conditioned fuel through the fuel system for 5 minutes. - C. Shut off the engine, allow it to cool, and drain the fuel tank using a pump-type syphon or operate the engine until it shuts off. - D. Dispose of fuel properly.
+Recycle as per local codes.